 Part of what they will manage will be your calendar.
 They’ll be able to block or accept calls and prioritize incoming messages.
 They will sift through our email, dumping the junk and telling us what needs attention.
 In short order, these digital agents will be the gatekeepers to our lives.
 They will function as an active trust gate, letting into our view the things we teach them matter to us, and teaching them to skip the things we value less.

 As a business, this means building a solid relationship with customers, so those customers know to tell their digital agents to let you in; that you’re a trusted friend.
 All of the steps that a business takes today to help current systems identify their usefulness to consumers today will help build trust in the business tomorrow.
 And that trust will be needed in the future.

 Want to learn more?
-I break down even more tips and insights on the future of search and how your business can harness this technology to reach searching consumers in Yext’s latest ebook, which you can download below.
+I break down even more tips and insights on the future of search and how your business can harness this technology to reach searching consumers in this downloadable ebook.

 About Duane Forrester